HellicarAndLewis/RedLeaf/README.md

 		** Output: outputs a line of pixels with a pixel per strip, needs to be send to a different screen yet

 - *rotation3D:* shows the current rotation in the model, not really needed cause the model can be rotated dragging the mouse over it.

+- *useColors:* if activated the energy bursts will use random hue instead of pure white

+- *testStateMillis:* duration of each test state in milliseconds